opensafely-core/ethelred/docs/deployment.md

 The Streamlit app is deployed as a DigitalOcean App Platform app.

+### The GitHub Actions workflows

+The Continuous Deployment workflow (`.github/workflows/cd.yaml`) deploys the Streamlit app on [a push event][1] to the mainline branch
+(a push event corresponds to a push, merge, or rebase).
+It does so only after all jobs in the Continuous Integration workflow (`.github/workflows/ci.yaml`) succeeded (or were skipped).

 ### The app spec

 An *app spec* defines an App Platform app's configuration.